 Behind Enemy Lines racked up rave reviews in metal fanzines, but since there was no band to tour in support of the album, Recon faded away.
 Over time, copies became sought-after collector's items and Behind Enemy Lines is now considered a cult classic by many fans of American power metal, both Christian and secular.

 So Who the Heck Was Recon, Anyway?

 Recon was formed in Hollywood in 1987 via Pastor Bob Beeman's famed Sanctuary Church—the so-called "rock n roll refuge" for long-haired Christian teens that also served as a farm system for many of Christian metal's late '80s heavy hitters.
-After recording a demo and two cuts for the California Metal II compilation album, Recon began suffering internal problems and George Ochoa jumped ship to join Deliverance.
-However, he mentioned to the honchos at Intense Records (Deliverance's label) that his old band had written an album's worth of great songs before he split, and that it would be a shame to let them go to waste.
-After checking out their material, Intense signed Recon to record what would be their first (and only) studio album.
+After recording a demo and two cuts for the California Metal II compilation album, Recon began suffering internal problems and George Ochoa left the band to join Deliverance.
+Whlle working on "The Big D's" now-classic 1990 album, Weapons Of Our Warfare, George mentioned to the honchos at Intense Records (Deliverance's label) that his old band had an album's worth of great songs ready to go, and that it would be a shame to let them go to waste.
+After checking out the material, Intense signed Recon to release what would be their first (and only) studio album.